Nivalyx/osu-wiki/wiki/Tournaments/POT/2022/en.md

 ![PERAK osu!
 Tournament 2022 logo](img/banner.jpg)

 The **PERAK osu!
-Tournament 2022** was a double-elimination 1v1 osu! tournament hosted by ![][flag_ID] [Splacten](https://osu.ppy.sh/users/10018405) as a part of the annual [PERAK Games League](https://perak.cs.ui.ac.id/) festival.
+Tournament 2022** was a double-elimination 1v1 osu! tournament hosted by ![][flag_ID] [Splacten](https://osu.ppy.sh/users/10018405) as part of the annual [PERAK Games League](https://perak.cs.ui.ac.id/) festival.
 The tournament was open to all players who were registered as a student at (or as an alumni of) [Universitas Indonesia's Faculty of Computer Science](https://cs.ui.id) regardless of rank.
 It was the second iteration of the PERAK osu!
 Tournament.

 ## Tournament schedule